Father Patrick J. Weaver

 That same year, Weaver quit the Diocese of Camden and was convicted for molesting his own nephew and another boy who attended St. Joan of Arc.
 For his crimes, Weaver served no time and was, instead, placed on probation.

-Weaver’s name appears on the February 2019 list of credibly accused priests published by the Diocese of Camden.
+Weaver’s name appears on the February 2019 Diocese of Camden list of credibly accused priests.
 According to Bishop Sullivan, the list, “includes those who admitted to the abuse, those who were found guilty after a trial in the church courts or the civil courts, and others against whom the evidence was so overwhelming as to be virtually unquestionable.”

 Weaver died in 2011.

-Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Camden.
+Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Camden in New Jersey.
 If you need a lawyer because you were sexually abused by a priest in New Jersey, contact our office today.
-Although many years have passed, those abused by Catholic clergy in the Diocese of Camden now have legal options to recover damages due to a compensation fund created for victims, but filing deadlines apply so do not delay in reaching out to us.
+In October 2020, the Camden Diocese filed for federal bankruptcy protection.
+The Court will resolve all claims of sexual abuse in this process but strict filing deadlines will apply and no late claims will be considered, so contact us today.
 Our lawyers have decades of experience representing survivors of clergy sexual abuse in New Jersey and nationwide.
 We can help.